status-im/nim-blscurve/README.md

   - BLS12-381 (ZK-SNARKS)

+For signature and verification purposes, raw messages are first hashed with SHA256 (SHA2) following Ethereum requirements 2.0

 ## Installation

 You can install the developement version of the library through nimble with the following command